Talalajla/nSpy/README.md

 ## Key Features

-    Pre-configured Buttons: Quickly check player profiles using pre-configured buttons for popular websites.
+* **Pre-configured Buttons:** Quickly check player profiles using pre-configured buttons for popular websites.

-    Manual Checking: Copy names from app and paste them on tracking websites if you prefer a manual approach.
+* **Manual Checking:** Copy names from app and paste them on tracking websites if you prefer a manual approach.

-    Swift Player Evaluation: Identify potential trolls and make informed decisions before starting the game.
+* **Swift Player Evaluation:** Identify potential trolls and make informed decisions before starting the game.

 ## Installation

-To start using nSpy, choose one of two installation options:
+To start using nSpy, choose one of two standard installation options:

-    1. Download the .zip Package with Application Files from the Releases Section
+* Download the .zip Package with Application Files from the Releases Section

 or

-    2. Get the installer from the Releases Section
+* Get the installer from the Releases Section

+If you have concerns or want more control, you can always access the source code and install packages using ```npm install```.
+Then compile the application with ```npm run dist```.
+This gives you the flexibility to customize the installation according to your preferences.

 ## Play with Confidence!

 Avoid unpleasant surprises and enjoy full control over your games with nSpy!

+## Technologies

+**nSpy - LoL Nickname Revealer** has been created using the following technologies and packages:
+* **Electron**: A framework for building desktop applications using HTML, CSS, and JavaScript.
+* **JavaScript**: The programming language used for implementing the application's logic.
+* **Gulp**: Package that helped minifying and mangling JavaScript code.

+## License

+This project is licensed under the MIT License.

 ## Remember